denten-books/plain-text/0-intro.md

 literary "thought thing."
 Each also enacts a deconstruction---a literal taking apart---of that device.

-The challenge of reading and writing such a book lies in its inherently trans-disciplinary subject matter.
-Reflecting on the development of Morse Code in 1949 in the *Proceedings of the American Philosophical Society*, Frank Halstead mentions the difficulty of finding a home field in the arts or sciences for what he calls "code development."
-"It is a matter somewhat related to the general art of cryptology," he writes, "yet it is not wholly divorced from electrical engineering nor from general philology" [@halstead_genesis_1949, 456].
-As Halstead anticipated, research for *Plain Text*, has led me to range of rare primary archival materials: from the proceedings of the Association for Computing Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism; from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

 The digitally displaced hold on to the discomfort of the encounter with the machine.
 Estrangement---always at the heart of immigrant or queer poetics---reconciles without seeking wholeness or integration.
 I dedicate this